fraxflax/nw-watchdog/documentation/help.md

 	This option requires root privileges and cannot be combined with any other options.

+	Note:<br>
-	Note: The logfile, `/var/log/nw-watchdog/SERVICENAME.log`, will NOT be removed by `--remove-systemd` To manually remove the logfile do:
+	The logfile, `/var/log/nw-watchdog/SERVICENAME.log` will NOT be removed by `--remove-systemd` To manually remove the logfile do:
 	```shell
 	sudo rm `/var/log/nw-watchdog/SERVICENAME.log`